I Met An Uncontacted Tribe: They Killed My Friend! (VIDEO PROOF)

 Notable Quotes

-Humans living outside history and modern society don't suffer the psychological misery that comes with contemporary life
+These people living outside history don't suffer the modern misery that we experience

 Products Mentioned